elizabethjchoe/biostat625-group5-project/README.md

 # Impact of Socioeconomic Factors on Heart Disease Incidence in U.S.

 ### Author Contributions
+All members were responsible for searching for dataset to use and selecting/ narrowing down variables to use for this project
 ###### Yijun Guo

 ###### Yaodong Xin